 Uranus’ five largest moons in order of ascending size are Miranda, Ariel, Umbriel, Oberon, and Titania.
 The latter two may be warmed enough by gravitational tugs from Uranus and other moons to create liquid water beneath their surfaces.
 Investigating this possibility would help us learn about the possibilities for life far outside the habitable zone, the not-too-hot, not-too-cold region around stars where liquid can exist on planetary surfaces.

-How do we study Uranus?
+How we study Uranus

-Like Neptune, only spacecraft has ever visited Uranus.
+Like Neptune, only one spacecraft has ever visited Uranus.
 Missions to the outer planets require long travel times, which typically means higher costs.
-The only spacecraft ever to visit Uranus was Voyager 2, which launched in 1977 and used a rare planetary alignment that only happens every 175 years to visit all 4 outer planets.
+The only spacecraft ever to visit Uranus was Voyager 2, which launched in 1977 and used a rare planetary alignment that only happens every 175 years to visit all four outer planets.

 When Voyager 2 swung by Uranus in 1986, it discovered new moons and rings and measured the planet’s magnetic field.
 Because the moons’ orbits sat sideways compared to Voyager 2’s trajectory, the spacecraft only got a close look at Miranda, revealing a world scarred by grooves and divots and boasting what could be the tallest cliff in the solar system.